SupeRuier/awesome-active-learning/contents/AL_combinations.md

 CV is quite a wide conception.
 Here we only post several subtypes in the fields.

+**Survey** for the whole field:
+- Deep Active Learning for Computer Vision: Past and Future [2022]

 Image classification:
 - [Deep active learning for image classification [ICIP, 2017]](https://ieeexplore.ieee.org/abstract/document/8297020).
 - [The power of ensembles for active learning in image classification [2018, CVPR]](https://openaccess.thecvf.com/content_cvpr_2018/papers/Beluch_The_Power_of_CVPR_2018_paper.pdf)
+- MoBYv2AL: Self-supervised Active Learning for Image Classification [2022, BMVC]

 Image Semantic Segmentation：
 - Geometry in active learning for binary and multi-class [2019, Computer vision and image understanding]